Ahmedsk143/Udacity-Professional-Track-Project-1/Readme.md

 # Key Features

 1. Dynamic navigation bar based on the number of sections
-2. Highlighting the section that is being viwed while scrolling
+2. Highlighting the section that is being viewed while scrolling
 3. Smooth scrolling to content
 4. Responsive on all devices
 5. Hamburger menu